zsviczian/Obsidian-GTD-plugin/README.md

 - Complete TODOs from the list view
 - Quickly jump to the file in which a TODO is found from the list view
 - Filter TODOs based on Context.
 Default setting assumes [[Pepole/Name]], [[Projects/Name]], [[Locations/Name]] naming convention for projects, people and locations.
-- Lots and lots of settings.
-Everything customizable.

 ### Views
 - Unclassified TODOs show up in the Inbox.
-A TODO is unclassified if it does not meet any of these criteria: has a date, or has a Context and an Action, or has a Someday tag.
+A TODO is unclassified if it does not meet any of these criteria: has a date, or has both a Context and an Action, or has a Someday/Maybe tag.
-- TODOs with date show up in Overdue, Today, and Scheduled as meaningful
+- TODOs with a date show up in Overdue, Today, and Scheduled as meaningful
 - TODOs that have both a Context and an Action show up in Context Actions
 - TODOs with the Someday tag show up in the Someday/maybe view

 ### Screenshots
 ![image](https://user-images.githubusercontent.com/14358394/115065312-457a9a80-9eee-11eb-8546-2cbcb5057754.png)